 New Test for Pre-Admission Content Test (PACT) Applicants

 Pre-Admission Content Test (PACT) candidates will take a new series of exams beginning January 27, 2020.
-Registration and appointment scheduling for these new TX PACT exams will open on January 21, 2020, with Pearson.
-PACT applicants enrolling in an alternative certification or post-baccalaureate educator preparation program between now and January 26, 2020, should review the exam information and preparation materials for the TExES exams.
 Applicants enrolling in a preparation program that requires a PACT exam beginning January 27, 2020, must complete a passing score on the appropriate new content certification examination that corresponds with each certificate area.
 The PACT Transition flyer provides additional information and answers to frequently asked questions.
-PACT applicants transferring to a different EPP before January 27, 2020 that are required to complete a Candidate Transfer Form must submit the form to TEA prior to January 17, 2020.
-Due to average processing times, candidate transfer forms will not be accepted past January 17, 2020.
-TExES registrations for PACT candidates will close on January 20, 2020, for a testing appointment by January 26, 2020.
+The new TX PACT exams are not used for standard certification.

 HB 3 Update - Master Teacher Update